20 Best U.S. Travel Destinations, According to TripAdvisor

 5. Orlando, Florida

 You know it for the magic of Disney and the thrills of the roller coasters at Universal Orlando, but that’s just the beginning.
 Visit downtown Orlando and cruise around Lake Eola on a swan-shaped pedal boat, check out the Sunday farmers’ market and bevy of sidewalk cafés, or take in a show at the glass-and-steel gem known as Dr. Phillips Center for the Performing Arts.
 Taste your way through various food truck experiences in walkable neighborhoods, such as the Milk District, Mills 50, and Ivanhoe Village, all of which also boast restaurants and bars, many with live music.
 Shop in Winter Park, where upscale shopping and dining at award-winning restaurants such as Prato, the Ravenous Pig, and Luma on Park await.
 Don’t leave without taking in an Orlando City soccer game.
-These are the best places to visit every month of the year.

 4. Oahu, Hawaii